 You’ll also need to convince the presiding judge that the agent is violating their duties under the POA and should be removed.
 If you have someone else in mind to serve as agent (or would like to step into this role yourself), you’ll need to provide additional evidence that this agent will act in the principal’s best interest.

 Ideally, a POA can be a useful tool to allow others to manage one’s financial and medical affairs.
-But if a POA goes south or an agent goes rogue, having the POA revoked or overridden can be a complicated and emotionally fraught process.
+But if a POA or an agent aren’t performing as intended, it might become necessary to revoke or override the power of attorney.
+This can be a complicated and emotional process.
 It’s important to seek advice from an experienced probate attorney before you embark on this journey.